 What decisions do they make?

-When we all come together in our meetings we talk about many difference things such as: things that are happening around the world, events coming up, performances and our environment.
+When we all come together in our meetings we talk about many different things such as: things that are happening around the world, events coming up, performances and our environment.

-If your child has any fab ideas please tell them to speak to their class School Council Rep or their class teacher.
+If your child has any ideas, please tell them to speak to their class School Council Rep or their class teacher.

 Together we can make a difference!